tkoenigGIT/FutureState/README.md

 Google's Web Performance Best Practices

-    Optimizing caching — keeping your application's data and logic off the network altogether Minimizing round-trip times — reducing the number of serial request-response cycles Minimizing request overhead — reducing upload size Minimizing payload size — reducing the size of responses, downloads, and cached pages Optimizing browser rendering — improving the browser's layout of a page Optimizing for mobileNew! — tuning a site for the characteristics of mobile networks and mobile devices
+* Optimizing caching — keeping your application's data and logic off the network altogether
+* Minimizing round-trip times — reducing the number of serial request-response cycles
+* Minimizing request overhead — reducing upload size
+* Minimizing payload size — reducing the size of responses, downloads, and cached pages
+* Optimizing browser rendering — improving the browser's layout of a page
+* Optimizing for mobile — tuning a site for the characteristics of mobile networks and mobile devices